PDF to speech

 Read Any PDF Aloud — Free

 Paste text from your PDF, pick a natural AI voice, and listen instantly.
-54 voices across 9 languages, no signup, and the audio downloads as WAV for offline study.
+54 voices across 9 languages, no signup.

 0 / 5,000